 Social Explorer paper draft instructions:

-(draft instructions updated Feb 2013)
+(draft instructions updated Feb 22, 2020)

-2 Figures that show the same phenomenon at different at different census years is good strategy (but not the only strategy).
+Two Figures that show the same phenomenon at different at different census years is good strategy (but not the only strategy).

 * Note that census income is in nominal dollars (not inflation corrected), so $20,000 household income was rich in 1940, but working poor in 2010.
 Percent of households in poverty is reasonably consistent over time (because the income that is used in the poverty measure is indexed to inflation).
 Newer note: Social Explorer can correct for inflation for you!
 Any year’s data, including maps of income, rent, or home values can be adjusted for inflation to any other year, so you don’t have to do any clunky hand adjustments.
 See their instructions here:

 * Be cautious of the ecological fallacy.
 The ecological fallacy occurs when you infer things about individuals based on area means or medians.
 The Social Explorer maps give you area (for local maps, this is census tract) means or medians.
 Not everyone in the area has values equal to the area mean or median.
 You may be able to show that, for instance, Hispanics are over-represented in the neighborhoods with low household income.
 This suggests that Hispanics themselves have low income, but there are other possibilities, such as well-to-do Hispanic families living nearby to poor whites, because the well-to-do Hispanics are unable to buy in the exclusive or more well-to-do neighborhoods.
 You can certainly make inferences by comparing maps of race and income, but you should do so cautiously.